th-koeln-intia/ip-sprachassistent-team4/docs/pages/results/alarm/alarmJS.md

 ### Injection `refreshAlarms`
 ![Check alarms](/assets/alarmJSCheck.png)
 The injection `refreshAlarms` triggers the function `checkAllAlarms` every second.
 `checkAllAlarms` goes through every alarm in the global alarm list and checks if it's time to ring.
-When a timer is out of time it will be add to the `readyTimers` array, which will be the output for the function.
+When a alarm is out of time it will be add to the `readyAlarms` array, which will be the output for the function.
-If `readyTimers` is empty the function will return `null`.
+If `readyAlarms` is empty the function will return `null`.

 Here is the Code:
 ```javascript